Medusas71/Cat-Memory-Game/README.md

 * The ability to replay the level that I just played
 * The ability for all the cards to be shuffled when replaying the same level
 * The ability to see a cat when flipping a card
-* Removal of cards that have matched
+* The ability to keep the matching cards flipped
 * The ability to click a particular card again if the cards do not match

 <a id="structure"></a>